opengeospatial/ogcapi-features/proposals/README.md

 Draft Features are matured and validated through community efforts.
 This requires that there is a authoritative published description of the current version of each draft feature.
 The following procedures govern the creation and maintenance of those descriptions.

 .
-Draft features shall be documented on the appropriate GitHub site under the /Proposals directory.
+The definitions of a draft feature shall be avalable under the ``proposals`` directory on the GitHub site for the applicable OGC standard.
 .
-Each draft feature will be described in a description document using the template provided by the 000_OGC-Proposal-template.md file.
+The definition of each draft feature shall reside in a subdirectory of ``proposals``.
+That subdirectory shall have a name indicative of the nature of the draft feature.
 .
+This definition shall provide an exact description of the changes to the contents of the OGC specification required to support the new feature.
+That description should include a extract of each section of the specification which is impacted by the proposal with all proposed modifications applied.
+.
+Each draft feature shall be described in a description document using the template provided by the 000_OGC-Proposal-template.md file.
-The draft feature description document will reside in the /Proposals directory .
-A subdirectory to /Proposals shall be created to hold the detailed definition of the proposed feature.
+.
+The draft feature description documents shall reside in the ``Proposals`` directory

 A proposed extension to OpenAPI to support alternative schema has been included both as an example and for consideration by the OGC community.